liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/servlet.markdown

 [TOC levels=1-4]

-The Servlet sample provides an OSGi Whiteboard Servlet in @product@.
+The Servlet sample provides an OSGi Whiteboard Servlet in @sharepoint@.
 When deploying this sample and configuring the servlet, a *Hello World* message is displayed when accessing the servlet page URL.
 Log info is also outputted to your console.